Deductions You Can No Longer Claim: Exploring the New Tax Regime

 Although several deductions are no longer available, the new tax regime introduced an enhanced standard deduction.
 Ensure you maximize this deduction to reduce your taxable income.
 Keep track of eligible expenses such as medical bills, conveyance expenses, and any other permissible items that can be included in the standard deduction.

-Important Points You Must Consider before choosing your Tax Regime
+Also Read: Points to Consider before choosing your Tax Regime

 Optimize tax-exempt allowances